Setup and building#

 After this build succeeds, you can open the

-Visual Studio to continue development.
+in the Visual Studio IDE to continue development, if you prefer.

-For UNIX based systems, we try to use system libraries whenever available.
+For Unix-based systems, we try to use system libraries whenever available.
 This means optional components will only build if the relevant system headers are available.
 The best way to obtain the appropriate headers will vary by distribution, but the appropriate commands for some popular distributions are below.